Ilagan: Agriculture, fishery, and animal industry

 The Department of Agriculture Regional Field Office 2 (DA-RFO2) and the city government of Ilagan had agreed to establish an i-Corn Complex worth P199.2 million.
 The agreement was reached after a consultation meeting led by the DA Region 2 officials and representatives from other concerned government agencies.
 The Department of Agriculture will provide P107 million while the city government of Ilagan will provide P92.2 million for the said complex that will serve as a one-stop agri-commercial center once completed.
 The i-Corn Complex will serve Ilagueño corn farmers including those from Isabela and the rest of Cagayan Valley.

 The establishment of the facility is also aimed to solve problems in corn production, particularly drying during the wet season.
 The construction of the corn complex is in support of the Agriculture and Fisheries Modernization Act (AFMA), which aims to strengthen the agri-fisheries sector in a modernized perspective to attain food security, poverty alleviation, income enhancement and profitability, global competitiveness, and sustainability.
 The complex is designed to be used as a post-harvest, processing, and research facility that will ensure product quality and thus boost the income of farmers.
 It is expected to be operational by February 2024 with the operation of the Corn Innovation Center whose construction and implementation started in August 2023.
 The mechanical drying facility as one of its components will help farmers cope with losses and damage during calamities.
-The said corn complex facility is located in Barangay Marana 1st, where the city government donated the lot for the construction.
+The city government donated a lot for the construction of corn complex facility.

-The Corn Innovation Center in Barangay Marana 1st is one of the flagship agri-support projects of the City Government of Ilagan’s thrust for the next three years on food sufficiency and producing finished corn products as Ilagan affirms its Corn Capital title.
-The groundbreaking ceremony was held on July 12, 2022 led by top officials and executives of the city of government alongside officials and representatives from the Department of Agriculture Regional Office 2 and Bureau of Agricultural Research.
+The Corn Innovation Center is one of the flagship agri-support projects of the City Government of Ilagan's thrust for the next three years on food sufficiency and producing finished corn products as Ilagan affirms its Corn Capital title.
+The groundbreaking ceremony was held on July 12, 2022, led by top officials and executives of the city of government alongside officials and representatives from the Department of Agriculture Regional Office 2 and Bureau of Agricultural Research.
 The City Government of Ilagan pledged P10 Million as its counterpart, in addition to the P10 Million from the Department of Agriculture itself.
 The facility will be utilized as a training center for farmers.
-It is also envisioned to be the city’s Tech-Hub Demonstration Center to showcase new technological advancements in corn processing and other commodities.
+It is also envisioned to be the city's Tech-Hub Demonstration Center to showcase new technological advancements in corn processing and other commodities.
 The completion of its construction is set by the first quarter of 2024.